PaoloTatti/NBA-Analysis/README.md

-# AllStarGame
+# NBA
-Analysis on NBA All-Star Game

-The purpose of this repository is to store some analysis made on the NBA word, using different coding languages.
+I am a huge fan of basketball and I love to work with data.
+In this repository I will upload every analysis made on this amazing world.

-## Notebook
+## Notebooks

 * EDA All-Star Game: notebook containing a panoramic of the teams and players which partecipate to the all Star Game from 2000-2016.
 Data coming from https://www.kaggle.com/fmejia21/nba-all-star-game-20002016